Brazil Finance Minister Announces Recovery Agreement for Rio de Janeiro | The Rio Times | Brazil News

 Violent confrontations erupted across the country last month after Brazil’s Senate approved a bill which will limit government’s spending for the next twenty years, by 53 votes against 16.
 Despite the protests, economists say that this is the first important measure by the Temer government to help the country’s ailing economy.

-David Drummond, who used to work for KPMG and is a Canadian expatriate that has been living in Rio for nearly ten years shares his disappointment with some of the economic austerity measures, including the new minimum wage.
+David Drummond, who used to work for KPMG and is a Canadian expatriate living in Rio shares his disappointment with some of the economic austerity measures, including the new minimum wage.
 “I think in a country with some of the world’s highest paid politicians, that there are hard working people getting paid so poorly is a disgrace.”

 Adding, “While North America and Europe grapple with questions about a livable wage, the Brazil government grants what is effectively an inflationary increase to its minimum wage which would still be nearly impossible to survive on in any Brazilian city, and the tone deaf politicians pat themselves on the back about it.”